Startup Pitch Decks: What Investors Want to See

 - Company name and logo

-- One-liner: Capture the problem you solve or the market opportunity you address.
+- One-liner describing the problem or market opportunity

 What to Avoid